This EITI Report covers Democratic Republic of Congo's extractive sector in 2016. It was published in December 2018.

 - To facilitate the collection of data from over 200 companies, the EITI DRC launched an online software to automate reporting by companies and government entities and reconciliation of data.

 The DRC's Validation against the Standard was scheduled to commence on 1 July 2018.
 Following the deadline extension request submitted to the EITI Board on 30 June 2018 by the EITI DRC multi-stakeholder group, the Board granted the extension of the Validation deadline.
-The DRC's Validation will begin on 1 October 2018.
+The DRC's Validation began on 1 October 2018.
 The International Secretarit will take into consideration, to the extent possible, all publicly available information up to 1 October 2018.
-The country is compliant under the 2011 Rules and the 2013 Standard.
+The country is compliant under the 2011 Rules.

 The work plan presents all activities EITI Democratic Republic of Congo is planning for the period in question.